Taxonomy of Babul Tree

-The `Babul` tree is small or medium in size and occasionally rises beyond 12 m.
-It has some straight, excellent grey-downy branchlets.
+The Babul Tree has some straight, excellent grey-downy branchlets.
 During the months of July and November, the aromatic tiny, golden yellow globes appear in groups.
 In some localities, they appear all through the year and also contain several minute blossoms.
-The blossoms rest in small calixes and have distinct stamens as well.
+The blossoms rest in small calyxes and have distinct stamens as well.
 There remain some large bracts and occasionally developed leaves halfway down the flower stalks.
-The pods are slim, solid and leathery.
-They are from 7.5 to 15 cm. in length and bear about a dozen seeds.
 The leaves contain two or many pinnas.
-Each of the leaves bear a lot of small leaflets and give the tree a delicate, feathery appearance.
+Each of the leaves bear a lot of small leaflets and gives the tree a delicate, feathery appearance.
 There is a long, white, rising thorn at the base of each leaf stalk.

 The Babul Tree mainly occurs in plains on flat or gently undulating ground and ravines.
 It grows best on the alluvial soils in riverain areas subject to periodic inundations.
 Babul Tree flourishes even in alkaline soils and a considerable amount of moisture in the soil is essential for its successful growth.
 This tree is indigenous to the Indian subcontinent as well as in tropical Africa, Burma, Sri Lanka, Saudi Arabia, and Egypt and in West and East Sudan.

 Uses of Babul Tree

 Almost every part of the Babul Tree is utilized for some purpose.
 The sap wood of Babul is sharply demarcated from the heart wood and is white, whitish, and turns pale yellow on exposure.
 The heart wood is pinkish brown and turns reddish brown on ageing.
 While the wood is strong and durable, it is used for various constructional purposes.

 Forage and Fodder